srvaroa/labeler/README.md

 * All conditions based on regex rely on [Go's `regexp` package](https://pkg.go.dev/regexp), which accepts the syntax accepted by RE2 and described at [golang.org](https://golang.org/s/re2syntax).
-  You can use tools like [regex101.com](https://regex101.com/?flavor=golang) to verify your conditions.
+  You can use the [Go Playground](https://go.dev/play/p/8hTyL_-r_Th) to verify your conditions.
+Note that tools like regex101.com treat patterns as raw strings (no backslash escaping needed), which differs from how YAML passes strings to Go.
+See the note on [backslash escaping](#backslash-escaping) below.

 ### Age (PRs and Issues) <a name="age" />